 Choose A Theme

 The theming of the engagement party may be as elaborate or straightforward as the host desires.
-It's a party, so set the mood whatever you wish.
-Choose a style that speaks to you, whether it an all-white setting, sleek sophistication, or earthy blooms.
+It’s a party, so set the mood however you wish.
+Choose a style that speaks to you, whether it is an all-white setting, sleek sophistication, or earthy blooms.

 It is the couple’s celebration, so have a conversation with them before making your ideal guest list.
 Find out whether they’re hoping for a small, close-knit gathering, or a huge bash with everyone from high school buddies to their current boss.
 When making the guest list, keep in mind the cost of the party and the capacity of the location you want to use.
 Advice: if they aren’t on the guest list for the wedding, they shouldn’t be invited to the engagement party, either.